travis-ci/travis.rb/README.md

 **1.6.2** (not yet released)

 * Remove worker support, as API endpoints have been removed from Travis CI.
+* Improve OS detection.
 * Fix `travis report`.
+* Fix issues with new payload for permissions endpoint (used by `travis monitor`).
+* Make desktop notifications work on Mac OSX 10.9.

 **1.6.1** (November 4, 2013)